leoneexd/WoS-NN/README.md

 1. Walk on Spheres basic:
   Mervin E. Muller.
 “Some Continuous Monte Carlo Methods for the Dirichlet Problem”.
     Original Walk on Sphere, learn the algorithm process
   B.S.
 Elepov and G.A.
 Mikhailov.
-“Solution of the Dirichlet problem for the equation$\triangle u$ ∆u − cu = q by a model of "walks on spheres"”.
+“Solution of the Dirichlet problem for the equation∆u − cu = q by a model of "walks on spheres"”.
     Sample inside to solve the source term, for Poisson equation
 2. Walk on Spheres implementation: Rohan & Keenan’s work
   Rohan Sawhney and Keenan Crane.
 “Monte Carlo geometry processing: a grid-free approach to PDE-based methods on volumetric domains”.